Download a printable version of "Steps to Becoming a Cardinal" here!

 Step 3: Application Portal & Supplement

-Applicants for Summer/Fall quarter 2017 and later: once you have applied to Skagit Valley College and you receive notification that your application has been received, by May you will receive an email to the email account you put on your application inviting you to sign into the SVC application portal to complete your SVC Application Supplement.
+Once you have applied to Skagit Valley College and you receive notification that your application has been received, you will be sent an email to the email account you put on your application inviting you to sign into the SVC application portal to complete your SVC Application Supplement.
 This questionnaire will help us learn more about your goals.